 World-renowned street artist Cbloxx has revealed a new mural in Leeds city centre.
 Titled The Peacock, it has been specially made to celebrate Marching Out Together, the community paving the way for an inclusive LGBT+ space at Leeds United Football Club.

-Located at East Street Arts Studio, St Mary's Lane, Leeds LS9 7EH, The Peacock is a dazzling burst of colour created by global artist Jay Gilleard, AKA Cbloxx.
+Located at East Street Arts Studio, The Peacock is a dazzling burst of colour created by global artist Jay Gilleard, AKA Cbloxx.
 Its focus is to bring together football, art and queer culture and put them in the limelight.

 At the same time, Cbloxx's ultimate intention was to deliver an image that would honour both the history of LUFC while celebrating the diversity of its fans and recognising the importance of Marching Out Together.

-The group, which was founded in 2017 by Andrew Tilly and Drew Harrison along with the support of LUFC, aims to create a safe space for LGBTQ+ supporters, their friends and family, and allies in attendance at LUFC matches.
-Its wider mission is to bridge the gap between the LGBTQ+ community and the football fanbase, which is stereotypically seen as more of a macho scene.
+The group, which was founded in 2017 by Andrew Tilly and Drew Harrison along with the support of LUFC, aims to create a safe space for LGBT+ supporters, their friends and family, and allies in attendance at LUFC matches.
+Its wider mission is to bridge the gap between the LGBT+ community and the football fanbase, which is stereotypically seen as more of a macho scene.

 When it comes to getting the backing of an artist, Marching Out Together would be hard-pressed to find a better advocate than Cbloxx.
 N non-binary, multidisciplinary artist from Yorkshire, Cbloxx, is renowned for engaging with humanitarian issues.
 His pubic art murals attempt to reconnect people with their local environments while honouring local community heritage and stories.